The country's largest and oldest interdisciplinary honor society

 Phi Kappa Phi is a recognized member of the Association of College Honor Societies (ACHS), which is the nation's only certifying agency for college and university honor societies.

-For more information about USM's Chapter 173, please contact:
+For more information about USM's Chapter 173, please contact a member of the Board of Directors.

 For more information about the National Honor Society of Phi Kappa Phi, please visit http://www.phikappaphi.org